|Height:||362.80+ ft||(110.58+ m)||Elevation:||116 ft (35 m)||GPS Latitude:||41.20819|

 world's tallest tree.

-From U.S. Highway 101 just north of Orick, turn onto Bald Hills Road and drive 7.0 mi (11.3 km) to the Tall Trees Grove Access Road (locked gate: visitor center permit required).
-Turn right onto Tall Trees Grove Access Road, unlock the gate using the combination code on your permit, and drive south 5.2 mi (8.4 km) on the unpaved road to the Tall Trees trailhead parking lot.
+From U.S. Highway 101 just north of Orick, turn onto Bald Hills Road and drive 7.0 mi (11.3 km) to the Tall Trees Grove Access Road (locked gate: reservation required).
+Turn right onto Tall Trees Grove Access Road, unlock the gate using the combination code provided in your reservation confirmation email, and drive south 5.2 mi (8.4 km) on the unpaved road to the Tall Trees trailhead parking lot.

 Hike: From the trailhead, hike west/downhill 1.4 mi (2.3 km) on Tall Trees Trail to Tall Trees Grove.
 Just after you pass to the right of a bench near the creek, turn left/west at the southern fork in the Tall Trees Loop trail and hike west 500 ft (152 m) to Howard Libbey located on the right/north side of the trail about 30 ft (9 m) behind a wooden fence.